 Do you have questions about thyroid testing?
 Do you wonder if your symptoms indicate a thyroid issue?

-Leave me a comment below.
+Leave me a comment below or contact me directly.
 I’m happy to answer.
 As someone with both fibromyalgia and thyroid disease, I can help you sort through the confusion and figure out how to approach your doctor.